 Per state regulations, all positive cases must be reported to both the local and state health departments.
 Cases are reported in the county where the patient resides.
 Providers are not required to share number of tests conducted or negative test results; however, most providers in the county continue to share the number of tests conducted and negative results.

-At this time, it takes about 2-3 business days to receive results.
+At this time, it make take up to 5 days to receive results.
 NC Department of Health and Human Services recommends anyone awaiting results from their COVID-19 test talk to the healthcare provider who performed the test about when to expect results and how those results will be received.